 No formal post-season composition surveys were performed in 2022 due to weather conflicts.
-In 2021, an aerial composition survey was conducted in Area 17 yielding a sample of 500 deer which were classified as 86 bucks, 278 does, and 136 fawns.
+In 2021, an aerial composition survey was conducted in Area 17 yielding a sample of 500 deer which were classified as 86 bucks:278 does:136 fawns.
 Since 2017, a random-stratified survey design has been implemented in Area 17.
 With this aerial survey strategy, lower sample sizes are expected since only portions of each hunt unit are being surveyed.
 Fawn and buck ratios stabilize at a lower sample size, therefore larger samples are not necessary to obtain statistically reliable ratios.
 Randomized surveys achieve a higher statistical power by removing human biases.

 A spring aerial composition survey was conducted in March 2023.
-The survey generated a sample size of 894 deer which were classified as 641 adults and 253 fawns.
-In comparison, a spring composition survey was conducted in March 2022 and yielded a sample size of 519 deer, classified as 408 adults and 111 fawns.
+The survey generated a sample size of 894 deer which were classified as 253 fawns:641 adults.
+In comparison, a spring composition survey was conducted in March 2022 and yielded a sample size of 519 deer, classified as 111 fawns:408 adults.

-In 2018, a radio collaring and habitat enhancement project (pinyon and juniper removal) was implemented on Carver's Bench, on the east side of the Toiyabe Range from Broad Canyon to Summit Canyon, in Unit 173.
+In 2018, a radio collaring and habitat enhancement project consisting of pinyon and juniper removal was implemented on Carver's Bench, on the east side of the Toiyabe Range from Broad Canyon to Summit Canyon, in Unit 173.
 Two thousand six hundred acres of pinyon and juniper were treated on the bench, and 30 adult female mule deer were collared to study their response to the removal.
-The collaring effort occurred over two years with 20 deer collared in April 2018 and an additional 10 collared in March 2019.
-This data will help the Nevada Department of Wildlife to better understand mule deer movements, distribution, and critical use areas at a more refined scale in Unit 173.
+The collaring effort occurred over 2 years with 20 deer collared in April 2018 and an additional 10 collared in March 2019.
+This data will help the NDOW to better understand mule deer movements, distribution, and critical use areas at a more refined scale in Unit 173.
 The habitat component on this project will enhance winter forage conditions.
 Presently, collaring data has validated presumed seasonal habitat use and movements.
 It was discovered that this population only moves on an elevational gradient based off seasonality and weather conditions.
 Collared mule deer selected for recently treated pinyon and juniper habitats on winter range.
 While pinyon and juniper are vital in serving as thermal cover during the cold winter months, they also outcompete preferred forage for mule deer.
-There were also migration routes identified from the Shoshone range (Unit 172) that traveled over the Toiyabes and wintered on Carver's bench.
-Maps depicting these movements will be published in the USGS Ungulate Migrations of the Western United States, Volume 4.
+There were also migration routes identified from the Shoshone range in Unit 172 that traveled over the Toiyabes and wintered on Carver's bench.
+Maps depicting these movements will be published in the US Geological Survey (USGS) Ungulate Migrations of the Western United States, Volume 4.